-Many universities offer an MSc in the field of computer simulation.
-If an MSc in Computer Simulation is of interest to you, search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.
+Many universities offer a range of programs that are part of the wide field of computer simulation.
+If you are interested in finding a Master in Computer Simulation that suits your interests, search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.